Kevin White (politician): Secretary of the Commonwealth of Massachusetts

-White was first elected to the open statewide office of Massachusetts Secretary of the Commonwealth in 1960 at the age of 31.
+White was first elected to the open statewide office of Massachusetts secretary of the Commonwealth in 1960 at the age of 31.
 The incumbent secretary, Joseph D. Ward, decided to run for governor that year (and lost to John A. Volpe in the general election).
-White won the Democratic Party nomination at the state convention with the crucial assistance of his father and father in law, who called in political debts in order to obtain enough votes to win the nomination.
+White won the Democratic Party nomination at the state convention with the crucial assistance of his father and father-in-law, who called in political debts in order to obtain enough votes to win the nomination.
 He was nominated on the third ballot of the convention, thus becoming the Democratic candidate in the general election in November, in which he defeated a rising Republican, Edward W. Brooke (who in later years was elected U.S. Senator).

-In 1962, White was reelected to a second two-year term, and in 1966 reelected to a four-year term.
+In 1962 and 1964, White was reelected to two additional two-year terms.
+In 1966 he was reelected to a four-year term.
 He served in office through 1967, resigning on December 20, 1967, after winning the Boston mayoral election that November.